-Injury, veterinary surgery, and disease can cause our pets considerable discomfort, but medication isn’t the only pain management option we offer at our animal hospital in Marinette.
+Injury, surgeries, and disease can cause our pets considerable discomfort, but medication isn’t the only pain management option we offer at our animal hospital in Marinette.
 We’re proud to offer cold laser therapy for dogs and cats to not only provide pain relief, but help treat and/or heal their conditions.
 Pet laser therapy is non-invasive, painless, and drug-free, and uses only light beams at varying wavelengths to treat injuries, infections, diseases, and more.

 How Pet Laser Therapy Works